NuroMesh/helm-charts/charts/nurops-event-manager/PUBLISHING.md

 > This file is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 > For commercial use, please contact info@nurol.ai

-# Publishing Helm Charts to GitHub Pages
+# Publishing NurOps Event Manager Helm Charts to GitHub Pages

-This guide explains how to publish the nurops-event-manager Helm chart to GitHub Pages for public use.
+This guide explains how to publish the NurOps Event Manager Helm chart to GitHub Pages for public use.

 ## Prerequisites

-1. **GitHub Repository**: You need access to the `Nurol-AI/nurol-ai.github.io` repository
+1. **GitHub Repository**: You need access to the `Nurol-AI/helm-charts` repository
 2. **GitHub Pages**: Ensure GitHub Pages is enabled for the repository
 3. **Helm**: Install Helm 3.x locally
 4. **Git**: Ensure you have git configured with proper credentials